SanicTK2/iidxguide/docs/c_conparts.md

 ### Samduck-sa buttons

-Stock Samduck buttons ship with 60g-ish Gersung switches 20N-30N springs.
+Stock Samduck buttons ship with 60g-ish Gersung switches and 30-40N springs.
 YMMV as they occasionally switch up the defaults.
-The only way to know is call Samduck-sa store and ask.

-You can always swap in Omron switches and Sanwa springs.
-These do not include LED lamps but are compatible with DAO lamps and ISTMall lamps.
+These do not include LED lamps but are compatible with DAO and ISTMall lamps.

 * Samduck-sa CWB 405
   * Buttons in various colors.